-Maki Aizawa is a multifaceted artist and producer with a passion for Japan, her native land.
-She grew up in Sendai, in the north of Japan, and from her earliest years was immersed in the traditions of Japanese arts and culture.
-Her parents ran a kimono-making school and she remembers a childhood with hundreds of “aunties” –- the students who were living with them during their five-year apprenticeships to become licensed.
-It was only natural that Maki also studied many of the other time-honored Japanese expressive arts, including ikebana (floral design), shodo (calligraphy), and the koto (traditional stringed musical instrument).
+Maki Aizawa is an artist and producer passionate about Japan, her native land.
+From her earliest years, she has been immersed in the traditions of Japanese arts and culture at her parents’ kimono-making school.
+She cherishes the memories of a childhood with hundreds of “aunties” – the students who were living with them during their five-year apprenticeships to become licensed.

 The devastation of the earthquake and tsunami in 2011 to Maki’s home district of Sendai, was a pivotal moment for her.
-Ever since, she has been committed to fostering collaborations and orchestrating projects, mainly with Japanese artists.
-Her goal is to build community locally and globally, using the arts to bring people together.
-With her admiration and appreciation of the history of Japanese traditions and skills, Maki approaches each art form as one to be preserved and sustained.
+Ever since, she has been committed to fostering collaborations and curating projects, revitalizing the artistic traditions mainly with Japanese master artists.
+With her admiration and appreciation of Japanese history, traditions, and skills, Maki approaches each art form as one to be revitalized and preserved.

 In 2021, Maki was inspired to create her own brand “Kamiko.”
 As founder and designer, she brought together a Women’s Collective of licensed kimono makers in the Tohoku region of Japan, who were trained by her mother, Tsuyo Onodera.
 Her vision is to put a contemporary spin on kimono traditions, creating designs that can be incorporated into everyday use.
 Tsuyo’s mastery of traditional techniques and Maki’s creativity combine to create contemporary garments that preserve the traditions of kimono-making.